-1. What is the relationship between this and Extinction Rebellion?
+1. What is the relationship between CDE and Extinction Rebellion?

-Culture Declares Emergency (CDE) arose from conversations between sector practitioners supportive of, or involved in, Extinction Rebellion (XR).
-The CDE working group is separate from XR but is an ally, and XR offers mutual support.
+Culture Declares Emergency (CDE) is an entirely autonomous movement - although CDE arose from conversations between sector practitioners supportive of, or involved in, Extinction Rebellion (XR).

 2. What does it mean to join Culture Declares Emergency?